BITSS-OPA/opa-deworming/code/shiny_app/readme.md

 - shinyUI -> creates a user interface
 - fluidPage -> creates a page
 - navbarPage -> creates a page with a navigation bar at the top
-- tabPanel -> creates a tab panel, takes in a title (i.e. "Main Policy Estimate") and a value **(should I do this explanation for each function, where all inputs are listed?)**
+- tabPanel -> creates a tab panel, takes in a title (i.e. "Main Policy Estimate") and a value
 - sidebarPanel -> creates a sidebar that has input controls
 - tags$a -> creates a link
 - mainPanel -> creates a main panel of output elements